-You surely don’t want to always ask help from your friends when you’re on a ride, right?
+You surely don’t want to always ask for help from your friends when you’re on a ride.
 Not only will this hassle them up, but it also makes you less of a mountain biker.

 You need to know how to fix your bike and not just ride it!

 That’s what this article is about.
-We’ll be teaching you how to put a back tire on a mountain bike.
+We’ll teach you how to put the back wheel on a mountain bike.
 Here is a step-by-step guide on the removal and installation of the rear tire and rim on your mountain bike.

-Remove first the rear wheel from the bike when replacing the back tire.
+Remove first the back wheel from the bike when replacing the back tire.
 Here’s how to do that:

-- Shift your rear derailleur to the highest gear to put the chain on the smallest cog.
+- Shift your rear derailleur to the highest gear to put the chain on the smallest cog or smallest chainring.

-- Turn the bike over and let it stand with its saddle touching the ground.
+- Turn the bike over to see the opposite side and let it stand with its saddle touching the ground.
 This makes it easier for you to remove the rear wheel.
+This also lets you see if a damaged tube on the seat stays, wheels arch, and rim area.

 But you need to do a different process if you have a quick-release axle: